momentohq/drupal-cache/README.md

 ### Drupal and Momento Rate Limiting

 Momento's free tier limits accounts' transactions per second (TPS) and throughput (KiBps), and requests that exceed those limits are throttled.
-Drupal's usage of the cache backend is significantly higher than the default limits, so prior to using the integration please reach out to `support@momentohq.com` to raise your account limits.
+While the default limits are fine for exploring and developing with the Momento integration, Drupal's usage of the cache backend can be significantly higher than the default throttling limits under load.
+Prior to using the integration in a high-traffic or production environment, please reach out to `support@momentohq.com` to raise your account limits.
 You can check the Drupal dblog and/or the logfile you configure in the settings (instructions below) for rate limiting error messages.

 ## Installation and Configuration